delebash/aurelia-guides.md-articles/_posts/2015-08-16-Aurelia-Security-Issues.md

 categories: # feel free to add categories
 ---

-This blog is a series of posts that would include Identity Server - with STS , Stormpath and Auth0 as three different providers of interest.
+This blog is a series of posts explaining the use of [Identity Server - with STS](https://www.dotnetfoundation.org/thinktectureidentityserver) , [Stormpath](https://stormpath.com/) and [Auth0](https://auth0.com/) as "Account Management PaaS" providers -- from the viewpoint of the Aurelia Application Developer.
+So, the material presented here does not attempt to define Aurelia Framework security abstraction component, but rather practical examples of using these three services

+To be written by **Nik Ivancic** (adriatic) - coauthors welcome!